Dungeon Hack: Reception

 SSI sold 27,110 copies of Dungeon Hack.
 Reviews at release were fairly positive, though some criticized the game for its lack of plot or difficulty in finding essential supplies in the dungeon.
 Computer Gaming World's Scorpia in 1994 liked the game's flexibility and inclusion of all AD&D 2nd Edition character classes and found that "a 10-15 level dungeon is probably the best".
 She concluded that "in spite of some weak points, Dungeon Hack delivers what it promises: the chance to create your own, specially-designed, hack-n-slash paradise".
 The game got 3 out of 5 stars in Dragon.
 Cory Brock of Hardcore Gaming 101 wrote that the game plays it safe by not changing the gameplay of the Eye of the Beholder series, but it is "a solid adaptation of the traditional roguelike".

+James V. Trunzo reviewed Dungeon Hack in White Wolf #42 (April, 1994), giving it a final evaluation of "Very Good" and stated that "Hidden doors, invisible walls, trap doors, teleporters, cursed items, magical devices - all the bells and whistles are here.
+Dungeon Hack is a great way to kill an hour or 12.
+Elegant in its simplicity, Dungeon Hack is worth your money if you enjoy fantasy, are tired of 200-hour adventures and hack-and-slay is your style."

 Dungeon Hack won Computer Game Reviews "Most Replay Value of 1994" award.
-According to GameSpy's Allen Rausch, if "random creatures and meaningless hallways are your thing, you'll love Dungeon Hack – the rest of us like at least a little story to justify our monster butchery."
+According to GameSpy's Allen Rausch, if "random creatures and meaningless hallways are your thing, you'll love Dungeon Hack – the rest of us like at least a little story to justify our monster butchery".
 Ian Williams of Paste rated the game #9 on his list of "The 10 Greatest Dungeons and Dragons Videogames" in 2015.